ELY3M/elys-switch-guide.github.io/docs/extras/incognito.md

 1. download `exosphere.ini` from [here](https://raw.githubusercontent.com/Atmosphere-NX/Atmosphere/master/config_templates/exosphere.ini)
 2. open exosphere.ini in notepad or your favorite text editor.

-look at the section in exosphere.ini
+look at the section in bottom of exosphere.ini

 <pre>
 [exosphere]